 Jequirity beans look beautiful, and used for decorating small boxes, baskets, etc., and are made into necklaces, and rosaries which can be used for praying and, hence the plant has given botanical name Abrus (= graceful, delicate) precatorius (= praying).
 These beautiful red seeds with a black eye are known as Ratti, and were used by goldsmiths in India as weights for weighing silver, and gold due to their uniform shape, size, and weight.
 Each Ratti weighs about 1.75 grains.

 Abrus precatorius is a climber plant, and its roots, leaves, and beans have been used for medicinal purposes in India from very ancient times.
 The seeds contain abrin, abrine, and abarnin while roots contain precol, abrol, and two alkaloids abraime, and orecasine.

-The seeds are used as purgative, emetic, tonic, and aphrodisiac.
+The seeds are used as purgative, emetic, Tonic, and aphrodisiac.
 The roots are emetic, and alexiteric.
 The seeds are poisonous, and used in Ayurveda only after proper detoxification.
 Raw seeds are never used as a medicine.
 Locally, the leaf juice mixed with oil is applied to painful swellings of the body.
-The root is also used as a substitute for Liquorice.
+The root is also used as a substitute for Licorice.